berudri/Assignment_2/README.md

 The goal of Assignment2 is to learn wrapping functions inside an R package.
-The package contains a subsidy function that calculates the amount of subsidy received in teh form of reimbursment, based on base value and subsidy percentage.
+The package contains a subsidy function that calculates the amount of subsidy received in the form of reimbursement, based on base value and subsidy percentage.

+subsidy received = x\*(1-%)

 ## Installation